 We have incurred net losses in each year since our formation in 2004.
-We incurred net losses of \$4.5 million and \$3.3 million for the years ended December 31, 2014 and 2013, respectively, and \$5.7 million and \$3.3 million for the nine months ended September 30, 2015 and 2014, respectively.
-As of September 30, 2015 and December 31, 2014, our accumulated deficit was \$18.2 million and \$12.6 million, respectively.
-We expect to continue to incur losses for the foreseeable future, and our losses may fluctuate significantly from quarter-to-quarter and year-to-year.
+We incurred net losses of \$12.7 million and \$4.5 million for the years ended December 31, 2015 and 2014, respectively.
+As of December 31, 2015 and 2014, our accumulated deficit was \$25.3 million and \$12.6 million, respectively.
+We expect to continue to incur losses for the foreseeable future, and our losses may fluctuate significantly from year to year.
 We expect that our expenses will increase substantially in connection with our ongoing activities as we:

-- n file an IND for MitoGel with the FDA and, if accepted, initiate a single pivotal Phase 3 clinical trial, and file an IND for VesiGel and, if accepted, initiate a Phase 2b clinical trial, each pursuant to the FDA's 505(b)(2) regulatory pathway; - initiate an additional clinical trial for Vesimune, either as a single agent or in combination with another agent, and initiate a dose-ranging study for BotuGel; - n continue the preclinical development of our other product candidates; - n file an NDA seeking regulatory approval for any product candidates; - n establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we obtain regulatory approval; - n maintain, expand and protect our intellectual property portfolio; - n add equipment and physical infrastructure to support our research and development; - n hire additional clinical development, quality control and manufacturing personnel; and n add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization.
+- n file an IND for MitoGel with the FDA and, if accepted, initiate a single pivotal Phase 3 clinical trial, and file an IND for VesiGel and, if accepted, initiate a Phase 2b clinical trial, each pursuant to the FDA's 505(b)(2) regulatory pathway; - n initiate an additional clinical trial for Vesimune, either as a single agent or in combination with another agent, and initiate a dose-ranging study for BotuGel; - continue the preclinical development of our other product candidates; - n file an NDA seeking regulatory approval for any product candidates; - establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - n add equipment and physical infrastructure to support our research and development; - n hire additional clinical development, quality control and manufacturing personnel; and n add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization.